mvllow/matcha.nvim/readme.md

 ### Augroups

 Reference existing augroups in our matcha keys or directly via `matcha.toggle`.
-Group names are expected to start with an uppercase letter.
+If the name is not a valid vim option it will be treated as an augroup.

 <details>